ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 - Type

 The new columns would be:
-- Demand Controlled Ventilation Active (Yes or No)
+- Demand Controlled Ventilation Active% (Yes or No)

 This suppports:
 - Terminal.has_demand_control_ventilation

-#### System Summary - AirLoop Availability Manager Operation ####
+#### Controls Summary - AvailabilityManager:Scheduled ####

 New Table

 The new columns would be:
-- Name
+- Name%
-- AirLoop Name
+- AirLoop Name%
-- Hours Supply Fan Operating Mode Continuous
+- Schedule Name%
-- Hours Supply Fan Operating Mode Cycling
+- Hours Supply Fan Operating Mode Cycling^

 This suppports:
 - FanSystem.operating_schedule

+Covers AvailabilityManager:Scheduled, AvailabilityManager:ScheduledOn, AvailabilityManager:ScheduledOff

-#### EquipmentSummary - Unitary ####
+#### EquipmentSummary - Unitary Fan Mode ####

 New Table

 The new columns would be:
-- Name
+- Name%
+- Hours Supply Air Fan Operating Mode Continuous When Occupied^
+- Hours Supply Air Fan Operating Mode Cycling When Occupied^
-- Hours Supply Air Fan Operating Mode Continuous
+- Hours Supply Air Fan Operating Mode Continuous When Unoccupied^
-- Hours Supply Air Fan Operating Mode Cycling
+- Hours Supply Air Fan Operating Mode Cycling When Unoccupied^

 This suppports:
 - FanSystem.operation_during_occupied
 - FanSystem.operation_during_unoccupied

+We would need to develop way to differentiate occupied vs unoccupied times.

 #### Controls Summary - AvailabilityManager:NightCycle ####